 Container modification requires tools and materials to effectively and efficiently transform a container into the perfect shipping container home.
 Whether you will be designing the home by yourself or hiring professionals, a look at some of the metal works involved could be essential to understanding the modification process.

 Modification of shipping containers takes great work just like building a home.
-Installation of windows, doors, vents and other spacing options require the steel to be cut down, trimmed or shaped.
+Installation of windows, doors, vents, and other spacing options requires the steel to be cut down, trimmed, or shaped.

-As containers have the toughest steel, corten steel, they need powerful tools made with the toughest of materials to withstand the pressure.
+As containers have the toughest steel- corten steel- they need powerful tools made with the strongest materials to withstand the pressure.
 Let's have a look at what qualities of tools are needed for this job.

 The Material Base of Cutting Tools

-The tool material must have high melting points and nonreactive materials from chemicals it will come into contact with.
-With high hardness, high strength and high resistance to heat, the best tool for the job should be at least 1.5 times of the normal cutting parameters.
+The tool material must have high melting points and nonreactive materials to chemicals it will come into contact with.
+With high hardness, high strength, and high resistance to heat, the best tool for the job should be at least 1.5 times the normal cutting parameters.

 A coated tool can also be used if it presents qualities of strong and durable materials.
 The only disadvantage with them is that they aren't easily sharpened once they lose their cutting edge.

 The best tool materials to use for the job could be: